FahimIslam2410/Bank-Tech-Test/README.md

 * Storing the statements
 * Automatically creating a date ~~(This is an extra step if there is time)~~

 I organized the components/classes into three classes: Account, Transaction, and Statement.
-I diagrammed these classes along with the methods they would have using Excalidraw."
+I diagrammed these classes along with the methods they would have using Excalidraw.

+I structured it this way because of three reasons:
+* Easy to read
+* Easy to test
+* Modular